Skip to main content

 Error Propagation Operator (?)

-The ? operator for early return on errors is planned but not yet available.
+The ? operator for early return on Result errors is designed but not yet implemented.
+For now, use explicit match on Result:

 Typed Quasiquotes